isoraqathedh/isoraqathedh.github.com/Orsaibts/anticharacterism.md

 which may shed light to what I think is and is not a story.

 # Feedback #
-_(This section forthcoming.
-It will be filled up as I receive feedback.)_
+(This section will continue to build up as I receive feedback.)

+## Wow, you really have a dim view on representation.
+Excessively dim, even. ##
+After talking to a few other people on this,
+I conclude that the dim view